MaddyGuthridge/COMP6080_Notes/CSS/units.md

 ## `px`
-Pixels (CSS pixels, not physical pixels on the device)
+Pixels (CSS pixels, not physical pixels on the device, provided you've used the right [[meta]] tags)

 ## `em`
 Width of a capital M - used for font sizes. (see [[text properties]])